matt-avila/home-assistant.io/source/_integrations/lutron.markdown

 <div class='note'>

+(note: proper spacing is CRITICAL here... be sure to leave a space after the colon in the configuration above. example host: IP_ADDRESS is correct, host:IP_ADDRESS is INCORRECT and will error!)

 It is recommended to assign a static IP address to your main repeater.
 This ensures that it won't change IP addresses, so you won't have to change the `host` if it reboots and comes up with a different IP address.

 </div>